David-Gwo/semester_project_rpg/README.md

  #### Adding a new dataset

 Adding a new dataset so it's fully compatible with the pipeline is simple.
 The following steps should be completed to do it:
   * Create a new python script in `./data/utils/<my_dataset>_utils.py`.
 See the [blackbird_utils.py](./data/utils/blackbird_utils.py) as a reference.
-This script must implement the [three ABC's](./data/inertial_ABCs.py) with the specified abstract methods.
-The classes GT and IMU are used to read the ground truth and IMU data respectively.
-InertialDataset is the third abstract class to be implented, which provides and processes each dataset according to its specific needs.
+  * Implement in this new script the [three ABC's](./data/inertial_ABCs.py) with the specified abstract methods.
+    * The classes `GT` and `IMU` are used to read the ground truth and IMU data respectively.
+For each one, the method `read()` must be implemented

+    * `InertialDataset` is the third abstract class to be implented, which provides and processes each dataset according to its specific needs.
 In fact, two methods from this class must be completed:
-    * `get_raw_ds()`: which returns the IMU and ground truth data using the GT and IMU based classes
+        * `get_raw_ds()`: which returns the IMU and ground truth data using the GT and IMU based classes.
+This method might get as complicated as the user wants.
+For instance, for the blackbird dataset, it performs the http request to download the data, decompresses the rosbags into csv files and constructs the data.
+For EuRoC, it assumes that the files are already downloaded.
-    * `pre_process_data`: which does any kind of pre-processing needed.
-There are some pre-processing functions available to call in the ABC.
+        * `pre_process_data()`: which does any kind of pre-processing needed.
+There are some pre-processing functions available to call in the ABC which can be called using `super()`.

+If all these classes are methods are completed properly, the dataset should be fully embedded in the pipeline with any further effort.

+## Testing a model